 The cast is uniformly excellent from top to bottom.
 In the White House bunker, Henry Fonda as the President gives one of those leading man portrayals for which he was known.
 He brings just the right blend of authority and humanity to the role.
-Larry Hagman looks startlingly young and trim as the President's Russian language interpreter, and almost awestruck at the part he must play in the unfolding drama.
-His mannerisms, such as the blink of his eyes, are very much in evidence as his way of communicating to the President what the Soviet Party Chairman is saying and thinking.
+Larry Hagman looks startlingly young and trim as the President's Russian language interpreter.
+His mannerisms, such as the blink of his eyes, are very much in evidence as his way of conveying to the President what the Soviet Party Chairman is saying and thinking.

-In Pentagon War Room, Walter Matthau as a political scientist the is a dark individual with a cold analytical streak that is soon unmasked to reveal a streak of fanaticism.
+In Pentagon War Room, Walter Matthau as a political scientist the is a dark individual with a cold analytical streak that is soon unmasked to reveal a streak of military fanaticism.
 Counterbalancing him is Dan O'Herlihy as Colonel Black, the voice of reason throughout.
-More than that, though, the Black character is a framing device for the entire film.
-It is his recurring nightmare that opens the film and it is the reality of that nightmare that ends it.
+The Black character is a framing device for the entire film; it is his recurring nightmare that opens the film and it is the reality of that nightmare that ends it.
 O'Herlihy's work in Fail-Safe is among the finest of his 50-year film and television acting career.
-At SAC headquarters in Omaha, both Frank Overton and Fritz Weaver are memorable as senior air force officials dealing with the crisis, and in Anchorage, familiar Ed Binns is effective as the pilot of the lead aircraft.
+At SAC headquarters in Omaha, both Frank Overton and Fritz Weaver are memorable as senior air force officials dealing with the crisis, and in Anchorage, Ed Binns is effective as the pilot of the lead bomber.